Shipping Country –

 A contemporary environmental retelling of the great flood tale, featuring Patua scroll art from Bengal.

-A domestic labourer who went on to become a well-known artist paints her own moving story in the Mithila folk style from Bihar.
+A domestic labourer who went on to become a well-known artist paints her own moving story in the Mithila folk style.

 A gently perceptive exploration of the psychology of fear, with illustrations by Gond artist Bhajju Shyam.